ashokdevatwal/ashokdevatwal/README.md

 I'm a developer from India.

-- 🎓 Curently Working As Fullstack Developer @TractorJunction.
+- 🎓 Curently Working As Fullstack Developer | DevOps Engineer @TractorJunction.
 - I am an Eletrical Engineer
 - - 📫 How to reach me : ashokdev78@gmail.com
 - 🎯 Using my time to save other people's time.